 A brief history of Pilates

-What we know as Pilates today, began life as 'Contrology' and was developed by Joseph Hubertus Pilates.
+What we know as Pilates today, began life as ‘Contrology’ and was developed by Joseph Hubertus Pilates.
 Joseph, born in 1883 in West Germany, had something of a tumultuous childhood and suffered from a range of ailments including asthma, rickets and rheumatic fever.
-Medical professionals informed Joseph's parents that he wouldn't survive, but defying expectations, Pilates dedicated his life to overcoming his fragile state and nursing himself back to full health.
+Medical professionals informed Joseph’s parents that he wouldn’t survive, but defying expectations, Joseph dedicated his life to overcoming his fragile state and nursing himself back to full health.

 Keen to spread the restorative effects of his methods, Joseph travelled to England during the early 1910s.
 With the start of the First World War, he found himself interned with his fellow German nationals, despite obviously posing no threat to national security.
-It was during this period that Joseph honed his techniques and worked with patients who were unable to walk.
-This is where the reformer was born, with Joseph attaching springs to hospital beds in order to support patients' limbs.
+During this period that Joseph honed his techniques and worked with patients who were unable to walk.
+This is where the reformer was born, with Joseph attaching springs to hospital beds in order to support patients’ limbs.

 When the war ended Joseph eventually made his way to America with his wife Clara and he opened a gym in New York.
 Using ‘apparatus’, such as the Cadillac, Wunda chair and the reformer, he focused on exercises that would aid with alignment, strengthen the body and promote recovery.
 His work proved particularly popular with those from the worlds of performing arts, particularly dancers, who were looking to stay in peak physical condition.